openproduce/marzipan/INSTALL.md

         mysql> quit
         Bye
         $

+* Copy register/config.py.tmpl to register/config.py and, in register/config.py, change the secrets (in all caps) to their values for your application.

 * Run the cash register interface.
 Do this in a terminal that can respond to terminal control codes, such as an xterm (e.g., don't use